ong-ops/note/sec/net/tool/nmap/nmap.md

     - Required sudo permission to root user because require to create a raw packet
     - Unstable services are sometimes down
 - `-sU` UDP scan
+  - Result status
+    - `open|filtered`
+      - It suspects the port is open or firewalled
+      - Very unusual to gets a UDP response (More commonly no response)
+    - `closed`
+      - the target should response with an ICMP (ping) packet with message port is unreachable
+  - Slow > TCP scan
+  - Good practice to run with `--top-ports <number>`
+    - `nmap -sU --top-ports 20 <target>`
 - `-sN` Null scan
 - `-sF` FIN scan
 - `-sX` Xmas scan